singularlogic/mitigate-documentation/docs/pb_set.rst

 ========
 Asset Management
 ========

-Add an Asset
+Add an Asset and assosiate it to a threat profile.
 ------------
 - In order to declare a new Asset several consecutive steps have to be undertaken .
 - Initially the user must login.